Mozilla to UK regulators: VPNs are essential privacy and security tools

 Key Takeaways

-Mozilla argues VPNs protect IP addresses, reduce tracking, block IP-based profiling, and enable remote network access for all ages.
+• Mozilla argues VPNs protect IP address, reduce tracking, and enable remote network access for users of all ages including activists and journalists.

-Mozilla recommends platform accountability, parental controls, and digital literacy investment over blunt VPN restrictions.
+• Mozilla urges platform accountability, parental controls, and digital skills investment over blunt VPN access restrictions.

 Hacker News Comment Review